a steel bridge with one arch like a coathanger

 Visa Requirements for Australia

-Before traveling to Australia, it’s essential to understand the visa requirements that apply to your nationality.
+Before travelling to Australia, you need to understand the visa requirements that apply to your nationality.

 Tourist Visa (Visitor Visa – Subclass 600)